anabrime/SPQ05/README.md

 # RestaurantAdvisor
- _Software Process and Quality_ - Grupo 05
+ _Software Process and Quality_ - Team 05

 With the Restaurant Advisor you can search all the restaurant of all the country's that you could imagine.
 You can rate, recommend (if you are premium) and comment all the restaurants to all your friends, family members and girlfriend/broyfriend (if you have :trollface:).
 Also, you are able to see all the comments of a certain restaurant, so it's easier for you to choose de rigth one!!